mariadb-corporation/mariadb-connector-j/documentation/Failover-and-high-availability.md

 Example: when creating a pool of 60 connections, each one will use a random host.
 With 3 master hosts, the pool will have about 20 connections to each host.

 ## Master/slave distributed load
-For a cluster composed of master hosts only, the load will be distributed due to the random distribution of connections.

 For a cluster composed of masters and slaves on connection initialization, there will be 2 underlying connections: one with a master host, another with a slave host.
-Only one connection is used at a time.<br/>
+Only one connection is used at a time. <br/>
+For a cluster composed of master hosts only, each connection has only one underlying connection. <br/>
+The load will be distributed due to the random distribution of connections..<br/>

+## Master/slave connection selection

 It’s the application that has to decide to use master or slave connection (the master connection is set by default).<br/>
 Switching the type of connection is done by using JDBC [connection.setReadOnly(boolean readOnly)](http://docs.oracle.com/javase/7/docs/api/java/sql/Connection.html#setReadOnly(boolean)) method.
 Setting read-only to true will use the slave connection, false, the master connection.\\\\